Laxmannegi/C-I/README.md

 Can we overload staic method or Override static method What is private constructor?
 What is the advantge of call a method by delegate?

+---
+In last video I was just being damoustrating about delegate